Auto Repair Basics

 - Magnuson Moss Warranty Act: Learn about your rights to have repairs and maintenance services performed by your trusted auto shop – not just the dealership.

-A safety recall is issued when a vehicle manufacturer or the National Highway Traffic Safety Administration (NHTSA) determines that a vehicle or its equipment creates an unreasonable safety risk or fails to meet Federal Motor Vehicle Safety Standards.
+A safety recall is issued when a vehicle manufacturer or the National Highway Traffic Safety Administration (NHTSA) determines that a vehicle or any of its systems or components creates an unreasonable safety risk or fails to meet Federal Motor Vehicle Safety Standards.
 Vehicle manufacturers are required to fix the problem by repairing or replacing the recalled part(s).
 The repairs are made at no cost to the consumer.

-In the event you receive a safety recall notice for your vehicle, and to ensure the safety of you and your passengers, please take the following steps as soon as possible:
+If you receive a safety recall notice for your vehicle, ensure the safety of yourself and your passengers by scheduling to have the necessary repairs made as soon as possible.
+Here are some simple steps:

-1. Access your vehicle’s recall information – Visit www.NHTSA.gov/recalls and enter the 17-character Vehicle Identification Number in the VIN lookup tool to review recall information for your vehicle, including important repair instructions.
+1. Access your vehicle’s recall information – Enter your 17-character Vehicle Identification Number at www.NHTSA.gov/recalls to review any recall information for your vehicle, including important repair instructions.

 2. Schedule the recall repair – Contact your vehicle manufacturer or your local dealership to schedule the repair.
 The recall repair will be made at no cost to you.